Patsy Kensit: 1989–2004: Lethal Weapon 2 and continued success

-In 1991, she had a leading role in the romantic comedy, Does This Mean We're Married? during which she sings the song "Rambo Doll".
+In 1991, Kensit had roles in the Italian action film Blue Tornado and the American sci-fi thriller Timebomb, before starring in Prince of Shadows opposite Terence Stamp.
+She had a leading role in the romantic comedy television film, Does This Mean We're Married? during which she sings the song "Rambo Doll".

-Kensit appeared in the 1991 film Twenty-One, for which she received a nomination for Independent Spirit Award for Best Female Lead.
+Kensit starred in the 1991 film Twenty-One, for which she received a nomination for Independent Spirit Award for Best Female Lead.
 Of her role, Variety magazine wrote, "Fans of Kensit get plenty of her; her lovely face and form are always the center of attention.
 The cool control with which she executes the role is admirable".
-In 1992, she had a leading role in the British film Blame it on the Bellboy as Miss Carolyn Wright, a desperate estate agent in Venice who would stop at nothing to clinch a deal.
+In 1992, she had a leading role in the British film Blame it on the Bellboy.
+In 1993, Kensit starred in the science-fiction film Full Eclipse, and in 1994 she had a main role opposite James Fox in the wartime drama miniseries Fall from Grace which marked the fiftieth anniversary of the Normandy landings.